 8.1.
-Conserva at levels v fisher, or tion and management measures shall be designed to ensure the long-term sustainability of fishery resources which promote optimum utilization, and are based on verifiable and objective scientific and/or traditional, community sources.
-Relevance e: Relevant
+Conservation and management measures shall be designed to ensure the long-term sustainability of fishery resources at levels which promote optimum utilization, and are based on verifiable and objective scientific and/or traditional, fisher, or community sources.

 The process by which management measures are developed for the fishery utilizes the best scientific evidence available, including traditional sources where these are verifiable, and also considers the cost-effectiveness and social impact of potential new measures.
 The assessment team shall provide evidence for the main type of management measures present in the fishery.
 Some of the main examples may include (but are not limited to) legal gear specifications, permit requirements, observer requirements, reporting requirements, limited access, vessel license limitations, size limits, sex restrictions, total allowable catch, in season adjustments, fishing seasons, geographical registrations areas, bycatch reduction devices, gear modification, minimizing waste and ghost fishing, closed waters, catch limits for other fisheries, and bycatch management.